pescheckit/python-gpt-po/docs/usage.md

   *Description:* Provides the DeepSeek API key directly.
   *Behind the scenes:* This key is required to make API calls to DeepSeek’s translation service.

 - **`--folder-language`**
   *Description:* Enables inferring the target language from the folder structure.
   *Behind the scenes:* The tool inspects the path components (directory names) of each PO file and matches them against the provided language codes.
 Supports locale codes (e.g., folder `fr_CA` matches `-l fr_CA` for Canadian French, or falls back to `-l fr` for standard French).

+- **`--default-context CONTEXT`**
+  *Description:* Sets a default translation context for entries without `msgctxt`.
+  *Behind the scenes:* When the tool encounters PO entries without explicit `msgctxt` context, it applies this default context to provide additional information to the AI.
+Entries with explicit `msgctxt` always take precedence.
+Can also be set via the `GPT_TRANSLATOR_CONTEXT` environment variable or `default_context` in `pyproject.toml`.
+  *Priority:* CLI argument > Environment variable > Config file *Example:* `--default-context "web application UI"` helps the AI understand the context for all translations without specific msgctxt.
+  *Note:* Use descriptive context (e.g., "e-commerce product page" rather than just "web") for best results.

 - **`--no-ai-comment`**
   *Description:* Disables the automatic addition of 'AI-generated' comments to translated entries.
   *Behind the scenes:* **By default (without this flag), every translation made by the AI is marked with a `#.
 AI-generated` comment in the PO file.** This flag prevents that marking, making AI translations indistinguishable from human translations in the file.
   *Note:* AI tagging is enabled by default for tracking, compliance, and quality assurance purposes.

 - **`-v, --verbose`**